 The empty rooms of the orphanage echo with muffled sounds, that bounce off their yellowish walls.
 The few remaining children are all upstairs, gathered together in the same toy room.
 There are only ten of them left, barefoot on discolored carpets.
-The others were sent to their relatives’ homes in Iraq because the state employees have not been paid since August, and maintaining the orphanages is no longer possible.
+The others were sent to their relatives’ homes in Iraq because the state employees have not been paid since months, and maintaining the orphanages is no longer possible.